adaptsyslearn/Aarohi/README.md

 # Aarohi

-This repo contains some artifacts related to the Aarohi (IPDPS'20) paper.
+This repo contains some artifacts related to the Aarohi paper.
+For further details, please refer to this [IPDPS 2020 paper](https://ieeexplore.ieee.org/document/9139847).

 ### Code Structure
 ```bash